Frequently Asked Questions

 Many people pay for psychotherapy and psychological testing with some assistance from insurance coverage, although some choose to pay for it themselves.
-I am in-network for Blue Cross Blue Shield.
-People with this plan may only have a copay of about $25, or even none at all.
-If you have other plans, like Aetna, Avmed, Cigna, Humana, United Healthcare, etc., you may use your out-of-network benefits to help pay for therapy with me.
+If you have an insurance plan, like Blue Cross, Aetna, Avmed, Cigna, Humana, United Healthcare, etc., you may use your out-of-network benefits to help pay for therapy with me.
 You may be responsible for paying a deductible before the insurance company starts chipping in.
 You will pay more using out-of-network benefits, but that way you can choose the therapist that is best for you.
 You are not limited to whoever is on your provider panel, and you do not have to wait, or even call many providers who never call you back.

 It is also important to keep in mind that insurance plan benefits may not be the same as the treatment you need to feel emotionally healthy.
 Insurance companies’ interests may not always align with your best interests.
 They may provide insufficient coverage for the treatment that is needed.
 And all insurance companies require some information about treatment, leading to a loss of some privacy and confidentiality.
 I minimize the patient information these companies receive, but controversies are ongoing about the uses they make of your Protected Health Information (PHI).